MoiraeSoftware/myriad/docs/content/tutorials/configuration.md

 </Compile>
 ```

 The configuration key `example1` would be passed to the plugin so that it could be consumed.
-This is used in the example plugin `Myriad.Plugin.Example1` and use used again to specify the `namespace` used by the `example1` plugin.
+This is used in the `Myriad.Plugin.Example1` plugin and use uses configuration to specify the `namespace` used.

+# Writing plugins to consume configuration

 The plugin interface receives this key via: `GeneratorContext` . `ConfigKey`:

 ```fsharp
 type GeneratorContext = {